-The MHI recognizes the importance and value of the integrated San Antonio trauma system for our region and our nation’s military medical readiness, which is why it served as a strong advocate with the City Council and Bexar County Commissioners Court to support and pass resolutions recognizing the existing trauma partnership between Brooke Army Medical Center (BAMC) and University Hospital.
+The South Texas Integrated Trauma System covers 22 counties or 26,000 square miles.
+This system integrates trauma level efforts, especially during large traumatic events in which a large response is necessary.
+The response to any large event is supplemented by 5 rotary wing HEMS organizations, with 18 helicopter bases and 2 level 1 trauma centers.
+These combined efforts ensures the most timely and effective response to major events.
+The MHI recognizes the value of the integrated San Antonio trauma system for our region and our nation’s military medical readiness, which is why it served as a strong advocate with the City Council and Bexar County Commissioners Court to support and pass resolutions recognizing the existing trauma partnership between Brooke Army Medical Center (BAMC) and University Health.
 For more details visit COSA Signed Resolution and Bexar County – Proposed Resolution.
-The MHI is a strong supporter of the Southwest Texas Regional Advisory Council (STRAC).